Last Updated July, 2020

 To make it easier for you, look at this table of contents.

-Kiev Sea was artificially made in 1964.
-Today it is a huge reservoir with the area of more than 900 square kilometers and depth up to 18 meters.
+Kyiv Sea was artificially made in 1964.
+Today it is a huge reservoir with an area of more than 900 square kilometers and depth up to 18 meters.
 In order to create this reservoir, 52 villages were resettled and flooded.
 Until this day workers, who clean up the lake, keep finding strange objects on the bottom of this reservoir.

-On the shores of this reservoir, you can have a really nice recreation day and watch unrealistically beautiful summer sunsets.
-Also, get a very informative and interesting tour.
+On the shores of this reservoir, there are a few nice hotels, restaurants, and complexes where you can have a really nice recreation day.
+Oh, and at the end of the day, watch unrealistically beautiful summer sunsets.

 Either by car towards Lyutizh (here are some of the coordinates) or by marshrutka from “Heroiv Dnipra” metro station to Vyshgorod.
 From there catch local marshrutka to nearby villages on the right or left bank.